How to start a freelance writing business: a guide

 What does a freelance writer do?

-- Work arrangement: Contract-based, not traditional employment
+- Work arrangement: contract-based rather than traditional employment

 What types of writing do freelance writers do?

-- Print publications: Magazine articles, newspaper content, and editorial pieces
+- Print publications: magazine articles, newspaper content, and editorial pieces

-- Digital content: Blog posts, web pages, SEO articles, and video scripts
+- Digital content: blog posts, web pages, SEO articles, and video scripts

-- Business communications: Press releases, newsletters, white papers, and case studies
+- Business communications: press releases, newsletters, white papers, and case studies

-- By writing type: Email marketing, content marketing, copywriting, or technical writing
+- By writing type: email marketing, content marketing, copywriting, or technical writing

-- By industry:Ecommerce, B2B technology, healthcare, finance, or SaaS
+- By industry:ecommerce, B2B technology, healthcare, finance, or SaaS

-- By format: Long-form articles, sales pages, social media, or video scripts
+- By format: long-form articles, sales pages, social media, or video scripts

 How much can you earn freelance writing?